 In THINK MICE we talk to the most prominent representatives of the meetings industry, present their profiles and achievements, and present the most interesting case studies.
 The strong point of the newspaper is the blogger section presenting the point of view of foreign practitioners of the industry.

-The magazine reports on current events from the world of MICE, but places the main emphasis on analytical materials, where industry experts share their expertise and opinions with the readers.
+The magazine reports on current events from the world of MICE but places the main emphasis on analytical materials, where industry experts share their expertise and opinions with the readers.

-The newspaper and the online version of the publication is aimed at corporate and company event planners – directors and employees of HR, PR and marketing departments responsible for broadly defined marketing communication.
+The newspaper and the online version of the publication are aimed at corporate and company event planners – directors and employees of HR, PR and marketing departments responsible for broadly defined marketing communication.
 We also write for representatives of agencies organising events, conferences, congresses and incentive travel.
 We reach out to employees of city and regional convention bureaux, as well as venue representatives, including hotels, training and conference centres and trade fair and exhibition venues.